 - Department of Physics: Professor Xiaodong CUI

-- Department of Statistics & Actuarial Science: Professor Tony W K FUNG
+- Department of Statistics & Actuarial Science: Professor Guodong LI

 HKU values and supports international research collaborations.
 The various Joint PhD programmes can be found here.

 For detailed information on the normative study and probationary periods of MPhil/PhD programmes, please visit our ‘Programme Information’ page.